This information applies to England and Wales.

 Develop your digital skills for free (Good Things Foundation)

-Do your research on business opportunities or paid courses to make sure you're getting value for money.
+Research business opportunities or paid courses to make sure you are getting value for money.

 A mentor is someone who supports you and your business.
 They may have had lots of experience running a business and be able to give you advice.